Donate securely to the 2025 Campaign HERE!

 All gifts are greatly appreciated and fully tax-deductible!
 Purchase securely online here.

-For more information, please email the 2024 Campaign Chair at info@cathedralartsdallas.org.
+For more information, please email the 2024 Campaign Chair: whackemack@croinc.com.